 I think holding a conversation with someone you disagree with is one of the best ways to overcome your differences, but what if the differences are violent in nature?

-The roots of the problem run deep.
-In the next batch, I sourced 3,000 that were printed on paper.
+The roots of the problem ran deep… In the next batch, I sourced 3,000 printed on paper.
 I figured if someone was going to tear them down, then there should be a lot more for them to remove.
-I distributed them around the local coffee shops and had to resupply almost daily.
-They appeared everywhere but were still defaced and torn off.
-Eventually, the weather would take its toll on the paper as well.
+I distributed them to local coffee shops and had to resupply almost daily.
+They appeared everywhere, but still defaced and torn off.
+Eventually, the weather would take its toll on the paper stickers.

-I knew there had to be a better solution and then it came, tamper resistant stickers.
-Sometimes referred to as eggshell stickers.
+I knew there had to be a better solution, and then it came — tamper resistant stickers!
+(Thanks Trevor ;) Sometimes referred to as eggshell stickers.
 These flake off into little pieces when someone tries to pull them off.
-In total now I believe there are somewhere around 16,000+ of these stickers in circulation, maybe even more after the designs were made public for anyone to print.
+I found a supplier and we printed a lot.

-In later versions, I also added the hashtag #catcallingisharassment to see if other people would share their stories and photos.
-You can identify the eggshell stickers by their chipped corners or scratched out lettering.
-This is an ongoing issue for me, and the labels are not enough.
-More will come of this in the future.
+In later versions, I added the hashtag #catcallingisharassment to see if other people would share their stories and photos.

 Local interview about the stickers: https://pittsburghstickerproject.weebly.com/home/starting-a-conversation